 Other issues that you may want to address in your Long Island Divorce include issues of pet custody or visitation, grandparents’ rights, as well as the right to modify the agreement in the future.

 Contact an Experienced Long Island Divorce Attorney

 As you can see, there are many issues that you will need to address in your divorce agreement, and there may be other special circumstances that are unique to your Long Island divorce.
 Coming to an agreement on all of these issues with your soon-to-be ex-spouse is not an easy task.
 It is important to have an experienced Long Island Divorce Attorney on your side to protect your interests.
-The Long Island Divorce Attorneys at the Office of Robert E. Hornberger, Esq., P.C. can guide you through the challenges that arise in your divorce and ensure that your interests are protected.
+The Long Island Divorce Attorneys at the Office of Hornberger Verbitsky, P.C. can guide you through the challenges that arise in your divorce and ensure that your interests are protected.
 Contact our office today at 631-923-1910 to schedule your free initial divorce consultation.

 For more information about Divorce on Long Island, visit this page: Divorce Lawyers Answer Questions about Long Island Divorce